How To Select the Right Mental Health Care Provider

 A psychologist has a title that includes Ph.D. or Psy.D.
 They have completed a graduate program in Clinical Psychology or Counseling Psychology.

 Licensed psychologists can assess, diagnose, and treat mental illness.
-In addition, they are able to provide psychological testing (also called projective testing or projective assessments).
+In addition, they can provide psychological testing (also called projective testing or projective assessments).
 Some psychologists/businesses offer psychological testing services, and some do not and only provide psychotherapy.
 Psychologists are unable to prescribe medications.

 Psychiatrists